Marba language: Origin of the Marba

 The origin of Marba is historically unknown: no ancient document explains its origin.
 However Christian Seignobos recorded that the Marba migrated across the Logone River at the beginning of the 20th century:

 Les migrations gumay ont été, en revanche, quelque peu bousculées par le passage du Logone, au Sud, de colonies marba et musey, toujours plus nombreuses.
 Au début de la période coloniale, les Marba Gogor, aprés leurs démêlés avec le chef Azina Kolon, ont en effet traversé le Logone et les Musey les ont suivis.
 Faisant irruption dans le no man's land dégagé par les Kwang, alors en repli devant les Masa à Vabolo et Kunsul, Marba et Musey ont agrandi le passage entre Kwang et Masa, allant jusqu'à coloniser les abords de la piste Bongor-Gelendeng.
 Les fronts pionniers masa avancent moins vite que les colonies marba-musey, disposant du poney.
 De tradition guerrière, Marba et Musey suscitent encore la crainte.
 Aussi les Kwang lâchent-ils pied devant eux et gagnent de leur côté le Chari, alors que les Masa ne progressent plus dans cette région.
 L'interférence marba-musey avec la remontée masa a fait s'infléchir le couloir de migration de ces derniers en direction des Munjuk, au Nord, ce qui complique encore une carte ethnique déjà passablement bigarrée dans cette région de l'interfluve Chari-Logone.

 An English translation is as follows:

 The Gumay migrations were, however, somewhat diverted by the passage of Logone, in the South, of Marba and Musey colonies, ever more numerous.
 At the beginning of the colonial period, the Marba Gogor, after their separation from the chief Azina Kolon, crossed the Logone and the Musey followed them.
 Bursting into the no man's land cleared by the Kwang, then retreating before the Masa to Vabolo and Kunsul, the Marba and Musey expanded the gap between the Kwang and the Masa, colonising as far as the area around the Bongor-Gelendeng track.
 The pioneer Masa fronts advanced more slowly than Marba-Musey colonies, with the pony.
 Of a warrior heritage, the Marba and Musey are still feared.
 Also the Kwang let them walk in front of them and gained their side of the Chari, while the Masa no longer advanced in this region.
 The Marba-Musey interference of the rise of the Masa curbed the migration corridor of the latter in the direction of the Munjuk, to the North, further complicating an already quite patchy ethnic map in this region between the Logone and Chari rivers.

+Dr John Olley wrote in a letter dated 1950, "At Kolong [sic] we met Assina [sic], the Chief of the Banana-Marba.
+He is a wealthy Chief and has about 30 wives.
+He is kindly and generous toward us and gave me four goats for meat for my men.
+He keeps a large lion in a barred den."

 Current legends explain the etymology of Marba in various ways as follows: